 Method

 Let the cauliflower cool and the surface to dry out for at least 15 minutes, up to a couple of hours.
-Rub a generous quantity of olive oil into the cauliflower.
+Rub a generous quantity of olive oil into the cauliflower and season to taste.

 Bake the cauliflower in a preheated 250 °C (500 °F) oven until the surface is deeply browned and charred in places.
 Finish with sea salt for texture.